rianhanft/Rian-s_Evil_Portals_For_Marauder/README.md

-# Rian’s Evil Portals For Marauder
+Rian’s Evil Portals for Marauder

-A list of 100+ fresh, working captive portals specifically made for the marauder firmware.
-Files are all in .html format.
-More will be added frequently! send me a message on discord for any captive portal ideas.
+A collection of 100+ fresh captive portals specifically made for the Marauder firmware.

-*WARNING* ONLY USE ON YOUR OWN NETWORK OR NETWORK YOU HAVE PERMISSION ACCESSING
+All portals are provided as .html files, with more being added frequently.

+⚠️ WARNING: Only use these captive portals on networks you own or on networks where you have explicit permission to access and test.

+📦 Installation
+Download the captive portal .html file(s) you want to use.
+Copy the HTML file(s) to the root directory of your Marauder's storage.
+Do not place the files inside a separate folder.
+Launch Marauder and select the captive portal you want to use.

+Important: The HTML files must be located in the root directory of the Marauder's storage.
+If they are placed inside another folder, the portals may not work correctly.

+🌐 Captive Portals

+This repository contains 100+ captive portals designed specifically for Marauder.

+More portals will be added regularly!

+If you have an idea for a captive portal you'd like to see added, feel free to reach out.

+💬 Contact

 Discord: hitgrandmanotjuul

-Make sure the HTML file (s) are in the root directory on the Marauder, not in a separate folder, or the portals won't work!

-If you have any questions/concerns about a captive portal and it's not working, please let me know.
+If you encounter a problem with a captive portal or have questions/concerns about one of the files, let me know and I'll do my best to get it resolved.

+⚠️ Responsible Use

+These files are intended for authorized security testing, research, and educational purposes only.

+Only use them on your own network or on a network for which you have explicit permission to perform testing.